• Skip to primary navigation

 Well, you can probably guess that I grew up with these Crostoli.

 My mom would refer to them as Chiacchiere, which is pronounced key-AH-kyer-ay.
-This funny sounding word, when translated refers to chatter or chit chatting.
+This funny-sounding word, when translated, refers to chatter or chit-chatting.

-She would always include them as part of the many Italian Christmas cookies that were made during this period.
+She would always include them as part of the many Italian Christmas cookies made during this period.
 These would also make an appearance at Easter.
 Needless to say, they were always a big hit.

 I remember the frenzy of activity that was my mom and grandmother preparing traditional foods for family and friends.
 Everyone looked forward to having these carnival fritters.

-The original recipe would call for 1 dozen eggs!
+The original recipe would call for one dozen eggs!
 I remember my grandmother and my mom spending hours in the kitchen… rolling out the dough (with a rolling pin!) until it was paper thin.

 It’s so much easier today with the help of my pasta roller.
 I have scaled down the recipe… but I remember the effort and the amount of work involved.
-And yet, not once did I hear any complains.
+And yet, not once did I hear any complaints.
 It really was a labor of love.

-Would you believe that a healthy version of this recipe can be made in an Air Fryer?
+Would you believe a healthy version of this recipe can be made in an Air Fryer?
 Just follow this link for Air Fryer Italian Cookies.

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.